VirtusLab/git-machete/docs/source/cli/github.rst

     --draft    Creates the new PR as a draft.

+``restack-pr``:
+    Perform the following sequence of actions:
+    1. If the PR for the current branch is ready for review, it gets converted to a draft.
+    2. The branch is (force-)pushed into remote.
+    3. The PR is retargeted to its upstream (parent) branch, as in ``retarget-pr``.
+    4. If the PR has been converted to draft in step 1, it's reverted to ready for review state.

+    The drafting/undrafting is useful in case the GitHub repository has set up `CODEOWNERS <https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners>`_.
+    Draft PRs don't get code owners automatically added as reviewers.

 ``retarget-pr [-b|--branch=<branch>] [--ignore-if-missing]``:
     Sets the base of the current (or specified) branch's PR to upstream (parent) branch, as seen by git machete (see ``git machete show up``).